mcastagnetti/metrx/README.md

-    -o, --output-format [output-format]  The desired output format (default: table) --output-file [output-file]          Whether we want to export data in a file, and the desired path to the file --wait-until [wait-until]            The waitUntil value of the Page.reload options accepted by puppeteer --no-headless                        Defines if we dont want to use puppeteer headless mode --no-sandbox                         Disable chrome sandbox mode, mandatory in some systems -h, --help                           Output usage information
+    -o, --output-format [output-format]  The desired output format (default: table) --output-file [output-file]          Whether we want to export data in a file, and the desired path to the file --wait-until [wait-until]            The waitUntil value of the Page.reload options accepted by puppeteer --with-redirects                     Whether we want to test the timings of the whole redirect chain --no-headless                        Defines if we dont want to use puppeteer headless mode --no-sandbox                         Disable chrome sandbox mode, mandatory in some systems -h, --help                           Output usage information